cophi-wue/LLpro/README.md

-# Literary Language Processing Pipeline (LLP-Pipeline)
+# LLpro – A Literary Language Processing Pipeline for German Narrative Texts

 A modular NLP Pipeline for German literary texts.
 Work in progress.